RyszardPolechonski/RyszardPolechonski/README.md

 ### Hi there, my name is Ryszard!

-* :construction_worker_man: I'm Master Science in Civil Engineering
+* :construction_worker_man: I'm a Master Science in Civil Engineering
 * :computer: Currently working as BIM modeler
 * :dart: My goal for 2020 is to start IT career
 * :guitar: In my free time I play guitar and travel